woutjansegers/swe-demo/README.md

 ## Run tasks

-To run the dev server for your app, use:
+To run the dev serever for your app, use:

 ```sh
 npx nx serve swe-demo-app